 The first step in troubleshooting issues with Windows Authentication - Kerberos is to increase the logging level for the MSS authentication service.
-Follow these steps:

-- 1 Edit the <install-dir>/mss/server/microservices/auth-service/service.yml file and add this to the env section:
+1. Edit the <install-dir>/mss/server/microservices/auth-service/service.yml file and add this to the env section:

+'''

-- name: authsvc.logging.level
+- name: authsvc.logging.level value: DEBUG

-value: DEBUG
+'''

-- 2 Restart the server
+2. Restart the server